Access to the different collections is readily granted to all the members of the University community and visiting researchers by appointment.

 Search the Fischer Lawn Tennis Collection books in the library's catalog.

-Although most of the Saul Heller Collection's 185 volumes still await cataloguing, it is available to students with the aid of a handlist of titles.
-This collection consists of 18th-and 19th-century English and American textbooks and workbooks representing both the practical and theoretical aspects of stenography and shorthand.
+Saul Heller collection of nearly 200 volumes consists of 18th-and 19th-century English and American textbooks and workbooks representing both the practical and theoretical aspects of stenography and shorthand.

 Search the Heller Collection books in the library's catalog.

 Some of the more unusual items in the Limited Editions collection are art exhibit catalogues and folders containing original lithographs and etchings.
 The Colophon (1932-1938) and the New Colophon (1948-1950) are examples of limited editions periodicals.